Randika00/FOODIE-Android-App/README.md

 simultaneously in order to prevent food overload.
 All of these features are made by me, and the code is written in a variety of languages, such as Java, XML, and Kotlin.
 I have utilise Google cloud platform Firebase for this backend work.
 A set of comprehensive development tools are featured in a software development kit (SDK).
+Android Studio is the name of Google official Integrated Development Environment (IDE) for building Android applications.
+The User Interface (UI) layouts for this app are achieved using Extensible Markup Language (XML).